jamesrr39/taskrunner-app/README.md

 ## Install

-You need to have Go and GTK 2 installed before running `go get` on this.
+First, you need to have Go and GTK 2 installed.

 Installing GTK on ubuntu:

     sudo apt install build-essential libgtk2.0-dev

+Then `git clone`, and `glide install` to install dependencies.

 ## Run